What if I told you that the most important element of your Kickstarter campaign isn’t your prototype?

-Pakpod, which installed it’s Facebook Pixel before it’s Kickstarter began, had an influx of visitors on their website during their campaign:
+Pakpod, which installed its Facebook Pixel before its Kickstarter began, had an influx of visitors on its website during its campaign:

-- Free e-guides – you can use it later as a backer reward too!
+- Free e-guides – you can use them later as a backer reward too!

-- Pre-defined “rewards” based for being the first to back
+- Pre-defined “rewards” based on being the first to back

 - Contests and giveaways